briandilley/ebs-deploy/README.md

 - **AWS_BEANSTALK_BUCKET_NAME_PATH** - the path in the bucket where beanstalk apps will be stored

 # Configuration File Format
 Before you can begin using ebs-deploy you need to create a configration file for your application.
 A list of available namespaces and `option_settings` for Elastic Beanstalk can be found [here](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/command-options.html).

+### Keys and other secret information

+Keys and other secret information that should not be checked into source control can be added to the configuration file via environment variables.
+String with the format of `${VARIABLE}` will be replaced with the contents of `VARIABLE`.
+This is helpful for AWS access keys and passwords.

+### Structure

 Configuration files are written in YAML and have the following structure:

 ```yaml